 The farther away from Step Two that I am the more I sense the enduring power of its premise.
 I used to turn my nose up at people who claimed to pray for God to find them a parking spot at the grocery store.
 I know better now.
 A Catholic walks intimately with Jesus and invites him into every detail of life.
 That doesn’t mean we will get the parking spot every time, but relying on God for every need and care is biblical: “Cast all your cares on him, for he cares for you” (1 Peter 5:7).
 It is a natural way to “pray without ceasing” (1 Thess.
 5:17).

-This article first appeared July 2019 at Catholic in Recovery.
+This article first appeared July 2019 at the Catholic in Recovery blog.